Best Tips For Cleaning Methods - Quick and Efficient

 Exasperated and annoyed with myself and my hubby, because neither of us could remember I thought it best to go back to what I was originally doing, remember, cleaning the cupboards.

-The moral to this tale is that if I had stuck to my to do list and not added cleaning my cupboards I would not have spent let's say in the region of one hour of my precious time looking for the letter, why I hear you say, because I would have been relaxed, unstressed because I had achieved everything on my to do list and that would have meant that I would have remembered where I had put the letter, yes, me I had put the letter away!
+The moral to this tale is that if I had stuck to my to do list and not added cleaning my cupboards I would not have spent let's say in the region of one hour of my timetime looking for the letter, why I hear you say, because I would have been relaxed, unstressed because I had achieved everything on my to do list and that would have meant that I would have remembered where I had put the letter, yes, me I had put the letter away!

 As I said earlier I normally achieve what ever I set out to do.
 In this instance after ten minutes of trying to concentrate on the job in hand, I could not, I had to find the blasted letter!